saharnazyp/rateradar/README.md

 ## Status

-Currently in production for SPO Restaurant Group.
+Currently in production for SPO Group.
 Reports are delivered weekly without manual intervention.

 ---